Muppets from Space: Critical response

 On Rotten Tomatoes, 63% of 56 critics gave the film a positive review.
 The site's critical consensus reads: "If Muppets from Space lacks the magic and wit of its cinematic predecessors, this pleasingly silly space romp is funny and clever enough to make for better-than-average family entertainment."
 Metacritic summarized the critical response as "mixed or average", based on a weighted average score of 53 out of 100 from 24 critics.
 Audiences polled by CinemaScore gave the film an average rating of "A−" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film a two-star rating (out of four) and wrote "somehow Muppets From Space seemed a little disconsolate, a little low in energy, as if the ship (or the ark) had sailed."
 Conversely, Robin Rauzi of the Los Angeles Times gave the film a positive review, stating that "twenty years after The Muppet Movie and 30 after the beginning of Sesame Street, there is still life in these creations of felt, foam rubber and fake fur.
 With care, they will easily entertain and educate a third or fourth generation of children.
 The magic is back."

 Michael Wilmington, reviewing for The Chicago Tribune, praised the puppeteers' performances, but remarked "[t]his picture isn't goofy or dreamy enough, however engaging it may be to re-encounter the intrigues of Miss Piggy, the wistfulness of Kermit or the weirdness of Gonzo.
 Or relax into the period funk soundtrack (including the O'Jays' "Survival," Earth, Wind and Fire's "Shining Star" and many others)."
 Lawrence Van Gelder of The New York Times felt the "[f]renetic movement and loud music overwhelm warmth and compassion, and the balance of character, plot, irreverent humor and innate decency that made some of the earlier Muppet movies so welcome is lost."

-In 2000, Frank Oz stated that the film was not "up to what it should have been" and "not the movie that we wanted it to be."
+In a 2000 interview, Frank Oz stated that the film was not "up to what it should have been" and "not the movie that we wanted it to be."